Types of innovation strategies – the practical guide

-It does not matter if we can argue that some technology or market are “not new”.
-The fact remains that these types of innovations are incredibly valuable and have created, and will continue to create, enormous economic value.
+It does not matter if we can argue that some technology or market is “not new”.
+The fact remains that these types of innovations are incredibly valuable and have created, and will continue to create enormous economic value.

 There are two approaches to drive disruptive and architectural innovation.